masterminds-kenya/social_network/checklist.md

   - [x] Calling for more Audience data should also call for update on ig_data metrics.
 - [ ] Fetch more Insights (of the account, not of media)
   - [x] Can get a history the the user (or brand) account insights
+  - [x] Metrics for 'online_followers' automatically updates with Insight updates.
   - [ ] Will limit request to only get new insights since last request
   - [x] In case we do get duplicates, it will NOT create duplicates in DB
     - [x] Will update if our DB info is out-of-date